by johnanderson | Apr 26, 2023 | Uncategorized

 Accepting: Gently used clothes, toiletries, art supplies, suitcases & blankets.

-How to donate: Bring donations to 1604 NE 50th St, Seattle.
+Bring donations to 1604 NE 50th St, Seattle.

 Hours: Sunday – Friday 9AM – 4PM